 - The first thing mortgage lender will most likely require is a detailed letter of explanation of why they are seeking a short sale

-- Along with the letter, borrower should attach all supporting documents such as the following:
+- Along with the letter, the borrower should attach all supporting documents such as the following:

 - 2 years tax returns, 60 days or more of bank statements

 - Financials, proof of reduction of income

 - Other supporting facts to prove financial hardship and why they can no longer afford mortgage payments